arcturo/library/coffeescript/chapters/07_the_bad_parts.md

 JavaScript is a tricky beast, and knowing the parts that you should avoid is just as important as knowing about the parts you should use.
 As Sun Tzu says, "know your enemy", and that's exactly what we're going to do in the chapter, exploring the dark side of JavaScript and revealing all the lurking monsters ready to pounce on the unsuspecting developer.

 As I mentioned in the introduction, CoffeeScript's awesomeness lies not only in it's syntax, but in it's ability to fix some of JavaScript's warts.
-However, due to the fact CoffeeScript uses static analysis and has no runtime type checking, it's not a silver bullet to all of JavaScript's bugbears and there's still some issues you need to be aware about.
+However, due to the fact that CoffeeScript statements have a direct translation into JavaScript, and don't run in a virtual machine or interpreter, the language is not a silver bullet to all of JavaScript's bugbears and there's still some issues you need to be aware about.

 First, let's talk about what things the language does solve.